Articles in this section

 Device Layouts.png

-Log-in via SSO is not supported on custom landing pages created using the editor.
+Log-in via SSO is not supported on custom registration pages created using the editor.

 Was this article useful?